 Lift out the set jelly and place it on a chopping board.
 To cut out the jelly, use a small heart cutter, the width measured 4.6cm (1.81 inches) this measurement was taken at its widest point.
 The length measurement started from where the two curved seams joined through to the bottom of the heart and this measured 4.3cm (1.69 inches).
 Cut out the heart shapes in the jelly.

 Now place a jelly heart in the middle of each cake.

 You can microwave the chocolate until melted or you can melt the chocolate the old fashioned way.
 Heat some water in a small saucepan and place glass bowl over the top (make sure the base of the bowl doesn’t touch the water).
 Once the water has boiled, turn it off.
 Add the chocolate to the bowl and stir frequently until melted.
 Allow the chocolate to cool slightly, because if it is too hot, it will melt the jelly (I know this from past experience).

-Use a teaspoon and pour some chocolate over each cake, making sure you seal the edges around the jelly and the cake and continue to cover around the sides of the cake, I find a small palette knife is very handy for this.
-Then using a large pallet knife carefully transfer the chocolate coated cake to a large piece of baking paper/parch and leave until the chocolate sets.
+Use a teaspoon and pour some chocolate over each cake, making sure you seal the edges around the jelly and the cake and continue to cover around the sides of the cake.
+Then using a large pallet knife carefully transfer the chocolate coated cake to a large piece of baking paper/parch and leave until the chocolate sets,

-Store the biscuits in the refrigerator in a single layer in an airtight container.
-Allow them to come back up to room temperature before eating.
+In winter, I store the biscuits in a single layer in an airtight container in the pantry.
+However, in summer I store them in the refrigerator, you will need to allow them to come back up to room temperature before eating.

 Recipe by: The Gluten & Dairy Free Bakehouse